hwayne/tlacli/readme.md

 python tlacli.py specfile.tla
 ```

-**NOTE:** The specfile.tla must be in the working directory.

-(IIRC this is a known issue with TLC but I haven't investigated yet.
-This means you can only run tlacli.py while in the same directory as `specfile`.
-You don't need to be in the same directory as `tlacli.py`.)

 By default, this runs `specfile.tla` with the specification `Spec`.
 You can change the run specification with the `--spec` flag.
 By default, this runs TLC with the `-terse` and `-cleanup` flags.
 The config file will be saved as `temporary.cfg`.
 You can change the filename with `--cfg-out {name}`.

 **NOTE:** Running currently creates an empty `states` directory.